Norwegian Fjords

 Hiking and Trekking

-• Preikestolen (Pulpit Rock) – 4 hour increase with a sewing scene for a rock.
+• Preikestolen (Pulpit Rock) – 4-hour increase with a sewing scene on a rock.

-• Trolltunga – challenging hikes that reward tourists with a symbolic rock formation hanging on the fjord.
+• Trolltunga – challenging hikes that reward tourists with a symbolic rock formation hanging over the fjord.

 • Romsdalseggen Ridge – a ground growth with impressive fjord and mountain scenes.